 It is a little more hands-on than the foil packet recipe I love, but not by much.

-I do recommend descaling your salmon fillets if they haven’t already had the scales removed (a couple minutes per fillet, and worth it so the scales don’t get stuck in your teeth), and if this is a flavor you like I’d also suggest making a jar full of homemade blackened seasoning so you don’t have to mix together all the spices every time.
+I do recommend descaling your salmon fillets if they haven’t already had the scales removed (a couple minutes per fillet, and worth it so the scales don’t get stuck in your teeth), unless you’re making it on the grill.
+I found the higher heat of the grill makes the scales unnoticeable!
+And if this is a flavor you like I’d also suggest making a jar full of homemade blackened seasoning so you don’t have to mix together all the spices every time.